 These facts would seem to give pause to those who believe that the African American culture is unsupportive of entrepreneurial activity or that “cultural differences may explain black white differentials in self employment.”
 This also suggests that before the development of large urban ‘hoods, ghettos, integration and gentrification, African Americans in urban communities utilized their proximity to each other to increase entrepreneurship.

-If these findings can be updated and made relevant in 2012, they may help the African-American community reduce unemployment, create jobs, and improve our communities.
+If these findings can be updated and made relevant today, they may help the African-American community reduce unemployment, create jobs, and improve our communities.